Your browser is no longer supported

 Graduates of the MDiv are eligible to be certified with the Canadian Association for Spiritual Care as pastoral care providers, community-based pastoral care workers, chaplains and pastoral counsellors.

-The MDiv consists of 30 credits and may be completed on a purely part-time basis.
-Students are allowed up to eight years to complete the degree.
+Either delivery methods may be completed full-time in three years, or on a part-time basis.
+Students are allowed up to eight years to complete the degree

 Combined Degree Options